Home

 Frank designed the walls with an inward slope because he liked the added strength.
 He also did it for the pure fun of it.
 The angle is slight and some donÕt notice it at all.
 Doors and windows, being perpendicular, provide some subtle finish details, mostly at the corners.
 Corners of flat rectangular planes either protrude or set into curved planes, depending upon point of view.
 Small, flat planes, like light switches and wall plugs, require an extension of flat finish surface beyond the utility itself.
 The box cover, or wall plate, needs a flat area to lay nicely against the wall.
 The flat finish area should be slightly larger than the wall plate.
 Be sure to locate electric boxes with this in mind.

-The home of wood, stone and thin-shell concrete, above, is a rectangular floor design with curves and straights in wall and roof.
+The home of wood, stone and ferrocement, above, is a rectangular floor design with curves and straights in wall and roof.
 Visual contrast to the preceding drawing, with its curved floor plan, points to a design choice arena limited only by imagination.

 Structures such as these are not all drawn on paper.
 A person with a pioneering spirit may sketch the structure using steel and four dimensional time-space from the start.
 In the next photo; an old pipeline yielded the raw materials for the home of Robin Gauss, great grandson many generations into the present from the famous scientist.